pathogenwatch-oss/mlst/README.md

 ## Sanitiser

-The full image includes a GO binary called `sanitise`.
+The full image includes a GO binary called `sanitiser`.
 This pre-processes the FASTAs to ensure they are in a format that can be read reliably by general bioinformatics software.
 This software is not required for general use and is aimed at supporting web servers and other systems that might have to process highly variable 3rd party FASTAs.